 Through the field of public health and wellness, you can care for the well-being of communities and individuals around you.
-The pre-public health degree program at Wayne State College is set up for you to receive dual degrees.
+The study of public health at Wayne State College is set up for you to receive dual degrees.
 The program provides the unique opportunity to integrate your exercise science training with a population-based public health degree.
-The goal of the dual-degree public health program is to prepare professionals to assess, understand, and address health-related concerns that impact the well-being of individuals, populations, and communities.
-The public health degree program consists of three years at Wayne State, followed by two years at University of Nebraska Medical Center (UNMC), with 23 of your credit hours transferring back to WSC for your bachelor’s degree.
+The goal of the dual-degree public health study area is to prepare professionals to assess, understand, and address health-related concerns that impact the well-being of individuals, populations, and communities.
+The public health degree program consists of three years at Wayne State, followed by two years at University of Nebraska Medical Center (UNMC), with 23 of your credit hours transferring back to WSC for your bachelor’s degree in exercise science.
 At the end of the five years, you’ll receive a master’s degree in public health from UNMC.

 Percent of recent WSC graduates employed or in graduate school